Video

 • “Lots of families are just like ours.
 There are other children who have parents who are divorced.
 Some families have two parents and some families have one.”

-• “Your story may be different from Abby’s, but you both have a mom and dad who love you very much.”
+• “Your story may be different from Abby’s, but you both have parents who love you very much.”

 • “Your cousin Maria’s parents are divorced just like your parents.
 She goes back and forth between two houses, just like you do.”